Linaro/Connect/_posts/bkk19/sessions/2019-02-08-arm-scmi-specification-evolution-roadmap-to-support-improvements-in-system-power-management.md

   end_time: '2019-04-03 12:55:00'
   start_time: '2019-04-03 12:30:00'
 session_speakers:
-- speaker_bio: '> Souvik is a Staff Software Engineer in the Architecture and Technology Group at Arm, where his primary areas of focus are System and Power Management software standards and specifications.
+- speaker_bio: Souvik is a Staff Software Engineer in the Architecture and Technology Group at Arm, where his primary areas of focus are System and Power Management software standards and specifications.
 Souvik has ~13 years of experience in architecture and development of Power Management stacks on various OS and Firmware technologies.
-    Prior to working at ARM, he was a technical lead at Intel where he was involved in Android Power &amp; Performance Management of various generations of Intel Atom platforms, and with STEricsson where he was involved with Symbian Power Management on the Nomadik series of SoCs.'
+    Prior to working at ARM, he was a technical lead at Intel where he was involved in Android Power &amp; Performance Management of various generations of Intel Atom platforms, and with STEricsson where he was involved with Symbian Power Management on the Nomadik series of SoCs.
   speaker_company: ''
   speaker_image: /assets/images/speakers/bkk19/souvik-chakravarty.jpg
   speaker_location: ''
   speaker_name: Souvik Chakravarty
   speaker_position: Staff Software Engineer at ARM LTD.
   speaker_username: souvik.chakravarty
-- speaker_bio: '> Kangkang Shen is a Chief Architect for System Firmware with Huawei.
+- speaker_bio: Kangkang Shen is a Chief Architect for System Firmware with Huawei.
     He is also the CCIX Firmware group chair and the firmware lead in the CCIX software work group.
 He is a steering committee member of the Linaro Data Center Group and leads the Heterogeneous Memory Sub Team in UEFI Forum.<br><br>Thanu Rangarajan is an OS Software and Firmware Technical Lead at Arm Limited.
 He co--chairs the CCIX Firmware group, and is a Firmware lead with the CCIX software work group.
-    He is Arms key representative in the UEFI and ACPI forums.'
+    He is Arms key representative in the UEFI and ACPI forums.
   speaker_company: Arm Limited
   speaker_image: /assets/images/speakers/bkk19/thanunathan-rangarajan.jpg
   speaker_location: ''